-In addition, Dr. Olshin works an academic, in the fields of industrial design, history and sociology of science and technology, philosophy, and business.
-He is the Director of the School of Design at the University of the Arts in Philadelphia, and a Professor in both undergraduate and graduate programs.
+In addition, Dr. Olshin has worked as an academic and researcher, in the fields of industrial design, history and sociology of science and technology, philosophy, and business.
+He served as the Director of the School of Design at the University of the Arts in Philadelphia, and a Professor in both undergraduate and graduate programs.
 He has written a number of papers on design, the sociology of science and technology, and other topics, which have appeared in journals in the U.S., Latin America, and West Africa.
-Dr. Olshin has delivered numerous presentations and workshops in geopolitical issues, management, and creative strategy in the U.S., Europe, and Asia.
-He has been quoted on cross-cultural issues, as well as creativity and innovation, on the radio, in print media, and on the web, including The Philadelphia Inquirer, Saudi Aramco World Magazine, The World and I, Arts and Culture Advocate, and Asian Public Radio.
+Dr. Olshin has delivered numerous presentations and workshops on geopolitics, management, and creative strategy in the U.S., Europe, and East Asia.
+He has been quoted on cross-cultural issues, as well as creativity and innovation, on podcasts and radio, in print media, and on the web, including The Philadelphia Inquirer, Saudi Aramco World Magazine, and Asian Public Radio.

 Dr. Olshin has been a Fulbright scholar in Portugal, a Fulbright Specialist in Iceland, and a recipient of two NEH grants, one in West Africa and one at the prestigious East-West Center in Honolulu, Hawai’i.
 During the course of his career, he has developed facility in French, Italian, Portuguese, Spanish, and Chinese (Mandarin).
 He completed his M.A. and Ph.D. at the Institute for the History and Philosophy of Science and Technology at the University of Toronto in Canada, and holds a B.A. from Williams College.